citizenfx/fivem-docs/content/docs/support/server-issues.md

 To use more than 48 slots follow these steps.

-1. Use a license key with Premium access
+1. Use a license key with OneSync access
 2. Use the latest [server artifact][setting-up-server]
 3. Activate OneSync - add `set onesync on` to your server.cfg
 4. Set `sv_maxclients` in your server.cfg to a value higher than 48 (Depending on the Patreon perk you have)